 Department of Communication Sciences & Disorders

-The Department of Communication Sciences and Disorders offers two graduate degree programs that provide students with career-ready skills and the hands-on experience needed to make an immediate impact on people’s lives.
+The Department of Communication Sciences and Disorders offers a graduate degree program that provides students with career-ready skills and the hands-on experience needed to make an immediate impact on people’s lives.

 The Master of Science in Communication Disorders program is designed for students interested in pursuing certification and licensure in the field of speech-language pathology.
 You will receive classroom and hands-on preparation in applying family-focused, developmental, cognitive, psychosocial, behavioral, and medical models to the assessment and treatment of a broad range of communication disorders and differences.

 Graduates of the program are sought after to work with a wide range of populations in a variety of clinical settings throughout the US and internationally.